The Land Of Gods

-The young woman shook from the bones, she stared down to her own body averting the lords gaze.
+The young woman shook from the bones; she stared down at her own body averting the lord’s gaze.
 The insect made its way to the bed, staying from sight.

-Mid thrust the lord stopped as he noticed the eyes from the young girl start to darken and her ears started to bleed.
-Her vision completely gone and her hearing failing she started laughing.
+Mid thrust, the lord stopped as he noticed the eyes of the young girl start to darken, and her ears started to bleed.
+Her vision was completely gone, and her hearing failing, she started laughing.

 “What’s wrong?
 Not enjoying yourself?”
-She spat into the lords gapping mouth, filling it with a viscous green phlegm filled spit.
-He immediately turned and vomited off the side of the bed, again and again as the fluid transfer started to take effect.
-His body purging the virus before it could take hold, stepping off the bed he cleaned his mouth and backed away.
+She spat into the lords gapping mouth, filling it with a viscous green phlegm-filled spit.
+He immediately turned and vomited off the side of the bed, again and again, as the fluid transfer started to take effect.
+His body purged the virus before it could take hold; stepping off the bed, he cleaned his mouth and backed away.

-Her voice drowned out but the vile fluids filling her mouth until she finally drowned.
-The lord ran as fast as he could to his front deck, a deck that he uses to observe over his slaves.
-Looking down he could see the swarm of scorpion flies infecting everything in their path.
+Her voice drowned out, but the vile fluids filled her mouth until she finally drowned.
+The lord ran as fast as he could to his front deck, a deck that he used to observe over his slaves.
+Looking down, he could see the swarm of scorpionflies infecting everything in their path.

 “My plants, slaves, my, my guards.”

-Confused the lord turned, seeing that the infection had started to turn the land.
-What was once fertile mounds of rich dirt that had been turned over generations, now a mushy silt with weeds growing rapidly.
+Confused, the lord turned, seeing that the infection had started to turn the land.
+What was once fertile mounds of rich dirt that had been turned over generations is now a mushy silt with weeds growing rapidly.

-“My families land, we spent generations perfecting this soil.
+“My family’s land, we spent generations perfecting this soil.
 All gone.”